DhruvAjayToshniwal/Quant-Backtesting-Framework-v1.0/README.md

 Run the script:

-bash
-Copy code
+Copy code and run it.
-python backtest.py
 View the backtest results, including final portfolio value, performance metrics, and the equity curve plot image saved as equity_curve.png.

 Results